A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 ## Installation and Setup
 - Downloading FTK Imager:
-Visit [Exterro's FTK Product Downloads](https://www.exterro.com/ftk-product-downloads/) to download the latest version.
+To download the latest version, visit [Exterro's FTK Product Downloads](https://www.exterro.com/ftk-product-downloads/).
 The website may require basic information and CAPTCHA verification.

 ### Installation Steps:
 1. Run the installer and follow the wizard.